k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Upgrade_Fabric/iidfinder_upgrade_v8.5.md

 In Fabric 8.5, the IID Finder is no longer executed as a standalone process.
 It is executed as a Fabric job.

 The implementation is designed to be as transparent as possible for users.
-Existing Broadway flows are preserved and continue to be supported under the new approach.
+Existing Broadway flows (in the implementation layer) are preserved and continue to be supported under the new approach.

 ## Summary of Changes